Key takeaways

 Think of promissory estoppel as a legal safety net when someone makes a clear promise that others rely on to their detriment.

-The Role of Document Automation in Managing Quasi Contracts
+The Role of Document Automation in Managing Quasi Contract Exposure

-Quasi-contracts provide valuable legal remedies, but they are complex to navigate and come with inherent risks and uncertainties.
-From unpredictable outcomes and high litigation costs to uncertain compensation limits, the potential drawbacks can outweigh their benefits.
+Quasi contracts provide valuable legal remedies, but they are complex to navigate and come with real risks and costs.
+From unpredictable outcomes and high litigation costs to uncertain compensation limits, the potential drawbacks can outweigh their benefits — especially when the underlying situation could have been avoided with a simple written agreement.

 Frequently Asked Questions (FAQs)

-If a party or business refuses to pay, the service provider or the party that provided the goods can take the matter to court and seek restitution or compensation.
+If a party or business refuses to pay, the service provider can take the matter to court and seek restitution or compensation.
 The court will then impose an obligation for payment to prevent unjust enrichment, though the claimant will need to demonstrate that the benefit was provided and retained under circumstances that require fairness.

-In quasi-contract cases, courts calculate fair compensation based on the principle of "quantum meruit," which means "as much as one deserves," by calculating the price of the goods and services provided by the defendant to prevent unjust enrichment.
-The court usually considers the market rate to do this or the price of the services provided in the area.
-Also, a thing to keep in mind is the calculation method can vary by jurisdiction, case specifics, and the judge’s discretion.
+In quasi contract cases, courts calculate fair compensation based on the principle of "quantum meruit," which means "as much as one deserves."
+The court typically considers the market rate for the goods or services provided in the relevant area.
+The calculation method can vary by jurisdiction, case specifics, and the judge's discretion.

-While both quasi and implied contracts are created without a formal written agreement, an implied contract arises from the conduct of the parties that suggests mutual agreement, such as routine business dealings.
-In contrast, a Quasi contract is imposed by a court solely to prevent unfair enrichment, even if there’s no prior conduct suggesting an agreement.
+While both quasi and implied contracts are created without a formal written agreement, an implied contract arises from the conduct of the parties that suggests mutual agreement — such as routine business dealings.
+A quasi contract, by contrast, is imposed by a court solely to prevent unfair enrichment, even if there's no prior conduct suggesting an agreement.